matthew-brett/barts-setup/barts_setup.md

 have:

 1. HD camera IPHONE 12 via Switcher Cast to IPAD.
-2. HD camera IPHONE SE via Switcher Cast to IPAD.
+2. HD camera IPHONE 8 via Switcher Cast to IPAD.
 3. High resolution PROCLAIM OUTPUT from MACBOOK via Switcher Cast to IPAD.
 4. Output video stream from IPAD to MACBOOK
 5. YouTube stream from MACBOOK to internet.